Monte Carlo inference for semiparametric Bayesian regression: Methods

-Algorithm~\ref{alg:joint} is a Monte Carlo sampler for $(g, \theta, \tilde y(x))$ jointly whenever the sampler for $p(\theta \mid \D_n, g = g^*)$---equivalently, the posterior distribution from model \eqref{mod} using data $z_i^* = g^*(y_i)$---is Monte Carlo, which is available for certain Gaussian \citep{Zellner1986}, probit \citep{Durante2019}, multinomial probit \citep{Fasano2020}, and count data \citep{Kowal2021c} regression models, among other special cases.
+Algorithm~\ref{alg:joint} is a Monte Carlo sampler for $(g, \theta, \tilde y(x))$ jointly whenever the sampler for $p(\theta \mid \D_n, g = g^*)$---equivalently, the posterior distribution from model \eqref{mod} using data $z_i^* = g^*(y_i)$---is Monte Carlo.
 Even when approximate sampling algorithms are required for the posterior of $\theta$, Algorithm~\ref{alg:joint} crucially avoids a Gibbs blocking structure for $[g \mid \D_n, \theta]$ and $[\theta \mid \D_n, g]$, which distinguishes the proposed approach from existing sampling algorithms.
 The monotonicity of each sampled $g^*$ is guaranteed by construction.